farcasterxyz/protocol/README.md

 ## 4.7 Sharding

 Hubs can replicate data for specific accounts only, which is a useful property for scaling the network.
-If Farcaster grows large enough that a single server cannot support a Hub that replicates the entire network, the workload can be sharded across multiple Hubs.
-Hub operators can also avoid syncing data for users who are behaving maliciously or not relevant to the operator.
+If Farcaster grows large enough that a single server cannot support a Hub replicating the entire network, the workload can be shared across multiple Hubs.
+Hub operators can also avoid syncing data for users who are behaving maliciously or are not relevant to the operator.

 Selective replication only provides a partial view of the network.
 If a Hub is syncing Alice's data it will become aware that she replied and liked one of Bob's posts.
-However, it will not know the contents of Bob's post, or the fact that Bob liked her reply and then proceeded to reply to it.
-An application that seeks to provide accurate like counts and serve up all the replies to a message should replicate as many users as possible.
+However, it will not know the contents of Bob's post or the fact that Bob liked her reply and then proceeded to reply.
+An application that seeks to provide accurate like counts and serve up all the response to a message should replicate as many users as possible.

 # 5. Peering